suttacentral/publications/sutta_publisher/src/sutta_publisher/templates/tex/cover/README.md

 - colors
 - images

 Templates are stamped out with data from the publications API.
+I've added most of these already the best I can.

+- **I don't know the templates for the blurbs on the back cover, so these must be added!"**

 ## wrap words in `\z{}` on front